-Data or files which could be searched for Procedure if inappropriate data found Indecent pictures or offensive messages that may cause harm or offence to others in the school community. • Suspected indecent images will automatically be reported to the police.
-Offensive messages deleted and the device returned to the pupil or parent.
-If serious (such as a Child Protection issue) this may be reported to the Police or Children's Services and the device handed over to the police.
-Information relating to illegal activity (such as drugs issues).
-Device handed over to the Police.
-Images of staff members. • Files deleted and device returned to pupil or parent or reported to the police if appropriate.
+Da ta or files which could be searched for Procedure if inappropriate data found • Indecent pictures or offensive messages that may cause harm or offence to others in the school community. es pil ild he • Information relating to illegal activity (such as drugs issues). • Device handed over to the Police. • Images of staff members.
+Files deleted and device returned to pupil parent or reported to the police appropriate. or if